 In February 2020, we issued the 2030 Notes.
 We primarily used the net proceeds from the 2030 Notes to redeem the 2021 Notes and for other general corporate purposes.
 See "0.875% Senior Unsecured Notes Due 2030," and "Early Extinguishment of 3.875% Senior Unsecured Notes Due 2021," of Note 8, "Debt Obligations," to the condensed consolidated financial statements for further discussion.
-The above reduced our borrowing costs and also eliminated near-term bond maturities until May 2023.
+This offering reduced our borrowing costs and also eliminated near-term bond maturities until May 2023.

+As of September 30, 2020, our sources and uses of cash were not materially impacted by COVID-19 and we have not identified any material liquidity deficiencies as a result of the COVID-19 pandemic.
 We will continue to closely monitor and manage our liquidity and capital resources.
 In addition, we continue to prudently assess our capital deployment strategy through balancing acquisitions, internal investments, debt repayments, and shareholder return activity including share repurchases and dividends.

-In the near term, we expect that our operations and the remaining availability under our revolving credit commitment and commercial paper program will provide sufficient cash to fund our operating expenses, capital expenditures, debt repayments, any share repurchases, and any dividends.
+In the near term, we expect that our operations and the availability under our revolving credit commitment and commercial paper program will provide sufficient cash to fund our operating expenses, capital expenditures, debt repayments, any share repurchases, and any dividends.